On diffeomorphisms of even-dimensional discs: Koszul duality and the proof of

-In Appendix \ref{sec:computational-results}, we give the computation of the invariants on the rationalised $E^1$-page of the Bousfield--Kan spectral sequence \eqref{eqn:bk-ss} for the embedding calculus Taylor tower.
-In stating those results, we write the cohomology of products relative to diagonals as we did $\ff_g(\ul{k})$ in Lemma \ref{lem:fgk-poly}: the expression in Theorem \ref{thm:CohConfSpaces} is the value on the graded vector space $H^\vee[-n]$ of the degreewise polynomial functor
+In \cref{sec:computational-results}, we give the outcome of the computation of the invariants on the rationalised $E^1$-page of the Bousfield--Kan spectral sequence \eqref{eqn:bk-ss} for the embedding calculus Taylor tower.
+In stating those results, we describe the cohomology of products relative to diagonals parallel to how we described $\ff_g(\ul{k})$ in \cref{lem:fgk-poly}: the expression in \cref{thm:CohConfSpaces} is the value on the graded vector space $H^\vee[-n]$ of the degreewise polynomial functor